 “JPRI in the Field” was a blog by Dustin Wright, who spent 2013 in Japan as a Fulbright- Hays Dissertation Fellow to conduct research on the histories of Japanese communities around U.S. military bases.
 Wright completed his Ph.D. in history at the University of California, Santa Cruz, and is now an assistant professor of Japanese Culture and Language at CSU Monterey Bay.

-JPRI is pleased to support Strait Talk, a student-centered non-partisan dialogue program that seeks to transform cross-Strait and broader Asia-Pacific relations by connecting young people from both sides of the Taiwan Strait and from the United States, and by empowering them to become a new generation of peacebuilders.
+From 2011 to 2014 JPRI co-sponsored the Berkeley Bay Area Strait Talk Peace Symposium in partnership with the Institute of East Asian Studies at UC Berkeley.
+Strait Talk is a student-centered non-partisan dialogue program that seeks to transform cross-Strait and broader Asia-Pacific relations by connecting young people from both sides of the Taiwan Strait as well as from the United States—and by empowering them to become a new generation of peacebuilders.

-JPRI at the USF Center for the Pacific Rim (USFCPR) is engaged in a multi-year research project on "Divided Memories and Reconciliation" in the Pacific Rim, in cooperation with the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) at Stanford University.
+JPRI engaged in a multi-year research project on "Divided Memories and Reconciliation" in the Pacific Rim, in cooperation with the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) at Stanford University.

-JPRI director, Dr. Chiho Sawada, and Dr. Michael Berry (associate professor of contemporary Chinese cultural studies, University of California Santa Barbara) are currently co-editing the conference proceedings for publication in book form.
+JPRI director, Dr. Chiho Sawada, and Dr. Michael Berry edited the conference proceedings for publication in book form.